jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

 After you've uploaded your data, it's time to create a new "style" so you can put it on the map!

+Close any popups and notifications about tours and new features.
+You can view those later if you'd like. *You can always refer to the* [*Mapbox Studio Manual*](https://www.mapbox.com/studio-manual/reference/styles/) *for more information on working with styles.*

 1. Go to your **Styles** page.
 Click the **New style** button.
-    Notice: the different styles contain both different color schemes, and differnt basemap data
+    Notice: the different styles contain different color schemes and different basemap data
-2. Select the *Basic* template style and choose the variation called **Galaxy**.
+2. Select the **Basic**  template style and choose the variation called **Galaxy**.
 3. Click "Customize Basic"

     <p align="center">